bjodah/finitediff/README.rst

 References
 ==========
-The algortihm is a Fortran 90 rewrite of:
+The algortihm is a rewrite of:

 http://dx.doi.org/10.1137/S0036144596322507